 Research Market Pay Data

 Once you have reviewed and redefined your job descriptions, you need to research their value in the external job market to make sure the salaries you offer are competitive and in line with industry standards.
-Useful impartial sources for this data include Glassdoor and government wage calculators.
+There are useful impartial sources for this data such as Glassdoor and government wage calculators.

-You should also conduct an internal audit to help you identify any potential wage disparities within your company which may potentially result in conflict or resentment.
-Do all managers receive the same salary or is it dependent on performance/level of responsibility?
+You should also conduct an internal audit to help you identify any potential wage disparities within your company that may potentially result in conflict or resentment.
+Do all managers receive the same salary or are they dependent on performance/level of responsibility?
 Are salary pay scales objective?
 Make sure you also take into account any recent promotions or job changes.

 Budgets and Deadlines

 The next step is to calculate your pay review budget for the year and establish a schedule for appraisals.
 Your budget will depend on the size of your company, your internal policies and external factors including pay scales and market rates.
 It should also reflect your financial projections and any potential impact on benefits including holidays and sick pay.

 What is your goal here?
 To offer salary increases in line with inflation rates and the cost of living?
 To reward overachieving employees and incentivise underachievers?
 Or to stand out from competitors as an attractive employer?
 What budget do you need to reach your objectives?
 Can you achieve your objectives with the budget you have?

 This is arguably one of the most important steps of the pay review process.
 Before you conduct a salary appraisal, it’s important to understand how an employee performs and if their output is in line with expectations and objectives.
 This way, you reward overperformers and provide an incentive to those that may be underperforming.